MysteryPancake/Houdini-Fun/Sound.md

 Stereo audio is beautiful, it has so much depth and impact compared to mono.
 Messing with the relationship between the left and right channels has a massive effect, so let's get into it!

-Here's a few essentials for messing with the stereo image.

 #### Panning

 Panning is great for separating elements in a mix, directly controlling the left/right balance.
 It's harder to implement than you'd think, since music sounds quieter when only heard from one ear.